The Legend of Pemberton Hall – Expanded, Revised, and Updated!

 Citations: if you wish to use any of this in a paper or presentation, cite it in the following way (Chicago style): Michael Kleen, The Legend of Pemberton Hall (Rockford: By the author, 2014), page#.

-Posted on October 10, 2014, in Articles and tagged Articles, Charleston, Coles County, Eastern Illinois University, EIU, Legend of Pemberton Hall, Mary Hawkins, Pemberton Hall.
+Posted on October 10, 2014, in Folklore and tagged Articles, Charleston, Coles County, Eastern Illinois University, EIU, Legend of Pemberton Hall, Mary Hawkins, Pemberton Hall.
 Bookmark the permalink.
 2 Comments.